motoharu-gosuto/psvcd/README.md

 C4, R2 - these can be RC circuit for generating game cart insert impulse

-If you want to use second approach - consider looking at pics/pic2.png Marking is similar.
+If you want to use second approach - consider looking at pics/pic2.png Marking is similar to previous case.

 Some info on schematics:
 R3, R4, R5, R6, R7 - these are pull-up resistors for DATA and CMD lines.
+CLK line does not and should not have pull-up resistor.

-I have chosen first approach with desoldering game cart slot since at that point I did not know all schematics.
+I have chosen first approach with desoldering game cart slot since at that point I did not know all the schematics.
 You may see at pics/pic3.png that motherboard also has LED1 and place for one more led that is not soldered.
 I have soldered 1x10 2mm female header to the pins because it fits the hole for game cart in PS Vita body.
+Since hanging connector is not a very portable solution you can glue the female header so that it is directly inside the hole.

 Finally you will have to create 1x10 2mm male -> 1x10 2.54mm male adapter.
 This will be required for further usage of any prototype board.